Disney Around the GlobeDisney Parks

 Disney Fans Push Back: Annual Pass Revival Could Mean “Hell”

-One of the most dramatic shifts in Disney’s theme park access came quietly during the pandemic but has left a lasting impact on devoted visitors.
-While Annual Passes once offered unlimited entry and fostered loyal communities, the landscape has changed dramatically in recent years, especially at some Disney resorts that have entirely eliminated their pass programs.
+While Annual Passes once offered unlimited entry and fostered loyal communities, the landscape has changed dramatically post-COVID, especially at some Disney resorts that have entirely eliminated their pass programs.

 Fireworks over Cinderella Castle at Tokyo Disney Resort